-The amazing streets and alleys leading to the houses of merchants from the 15th to the 18th century are spectacular scenes.
+The amazing streets and alleys leading to the houses of merchants from the 15th to the 18th century are spectacular attractions in Salzburg.
 Attractions you will find on your walking tour include beautiful old courtyards, numerous galleries, boutiques, artists’ workshops and cafes.
 Also, you will find the former municipal building, which is surrounded by medieval houses, in the old quarter.
 While exploring the old neighborhood, the magic of the old days will slowly light up your soul.

 The Building No. 9 on Getreidegasse is the birthplace of Wolfgang Amadeus Mozart.
 Here you will find interesting things like the rooms of the Mozart family that have become an exciting museum today.
 Monuments such as Mozart’s old violin, portraits of him and pieces of writing can be seen in the museum.
 On the second floor, there is an exhibition famous as ‘Mozart in opera’, which depicts scenes of his countless successes.

 On the west side of Residence Square, you will find the palace of the same name.
 In fact, this place is one of the most beautiful attractions in Salzburg located in in DomQuartier.
 This building was built between 1596 and 1619 and has 3 large inner courtyards with a marble main door.
 Visiting tours of the palace include spectacular and beautiful decorations of Late Baroque and neo-classical banquet halls with stunning murals and ceilings.

 This building is known for its Italian style and its role in Mozart’s baptism.
 The Cathedral Museum forms an important part of your visit with collections of sacred and religious objects.
 Furthermore, you can observe Salzburg amazing artwork, such as an eighth-century Carolingian cross, paintings, and Gothic sculptures.
 Salzburg Cathedral tickets cost around €5 per adult though children can visit for free.

-To the north of St. Peter’s Church you can find one of best religious attractions in Salzburg, the Franciscan Church.
+To the north of St. Peter’s Church you can find one of best religious attractions in Salzburg, the Franciscan Church or Franziskanerkloster.
 Inside the church there is a historical corridor from the 13th century in the Romanesque style.
 All the architectural and historical decorations of this church will interest you.